cozygene/MTV-LMM/README.md

 1. Clone this repository ('MTV-LMM') and save it on your computer.
 2. Save your input data (metadata and count table) in the directory 'Data_files'.
 3. Open your terminal and navigave to the cloned repository.
-4. Run chmod +x run_TE.sh (execute permission).
+4. Run chmod +x run_TE.sh ; chmod +x Time_explainability/TE_step_2.sh (execute permissions).
-5. Run the file 'run_TE.sh' from the main directory after inserting the following arguments as input:
+6. Run the file 'run_TE.sh' from the main directory after inserting the following arguments as input:

 | ARGUMENT | LOCATION |DESCRIPTION |